 Joining GDIF in 2018, Toby works across the full breadth of FESTIVAL.ORG’s activity, leading on strategic development, fundraising and managing specific projects that are developing the organisation’s national and international impact, profile and significance.
-He is currently managing the Global Streets programme, bringing international outdoor arts to eleven town and cities across the UK, and the GDIF Festival HUB in association with Outdoor Arts UK.
+He is currently managing the Global Streets programme, bringing international outdoor arts to eleven town and cities across the UK.
 Toby was previously Festival Director at the Salisbury International Arts Festival and Director of Performance and Programming for the Royal Northern College of Music (RNCM).
 Studying music at the University of York, he has also worked in programming at Barbican Centre and Cheltenham Arts Festivals, and founded the Early Opera Company.

 toby (@) festival.org

 +44(0)208 305 5028

 Ellie Harris joined the FESTIVAL.ORG team in January 2019 as Festival Producer, leading on the delivery of the flagship Greenwich+Docklands International Festival.
 Her background is in theatre, with a specific interest in outdoor spectacle events and festivals.
-Prior to moving to London, she has worked extensively in the South West of the UK where she was a Producer and Events Manager for Strike A Light in Gloucester, Green Man Festival in Wales, Cheltenham Arts Festivals, the National Trust, as well as independently producing theatre, puppetry, opera and dance artists/companies to make and tour their work.
+Prior to moving to London, she worked extensively in the South West of the UK where she was a Producer and Events Manager for Strike A Light in Gloucester, Green Man Festival in Wales, Cheltenham Arts Festivals, the National Trust, as well as independently producing theatre, puppetry, opera and dance artists/companies to make and tour their work.

 eleanor (@) festival.org

 +44 (0)20 8305 5025

 Jessie has an MA in Shakespeare Studies from Shakespeare’s Globe, and a background working in dance, education and research, including Sadler’s Wells, Entelechy Arts, and the Council for Dance, Drama and Musical Theatre.
 She is passionate about engaging new audiences and making the arts and creative opportunities available to everyone, and has worked on projects with socially isolated older people, people with profound and complex disabilities, and young people interested in the arts.
 Jessie has managed campaigns for charities and NPOs for the last 3 years.
 She joined the FESTIVAL.ORG team in April 2019.

 jessie (@) festival.org